Get Answers to Your Breast Cancer Questions in Williamsport, PA

 Do I have to worry about getting breast cancer if I have no family history of breast cancer?

-More than 85 percent of women with breast cancer have no family history of breast cancer.
+More than 85% of women with breast cancer have no family history of breast cancer.
 It is important for women with no family history to have good breast cancer screenings.

 At what age should a woman begin getting mammograms?

-The American Cancer Society recommends that most women begin getting mammograms at the age of 40, and continue yearly afterwards.
-Women should also have a thorough breast exam every year since mammograms are not 100 percent accurate in detecting breast cancer.
+It is recommended that most women begin getting mammograms at the age of 40, and continue yearly afterwards.
+Women should also have a thorough breast exam every year since mammograms are not 100% accurate in detecting breast cancer.
 It is also recommended that women practice breast self-examination and report any changes to their health care provider.